sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 ---
 layout: post
-title: "Image Classification and Segmentation using Tensorflow and TF-Slim"
+title: "Image Classification and Segmentation with Tensorflow and TF-Slim"
 description:
 comments: true
 categories:
+- Tensorflow
-- gsoc
+- Slim
 ---

-test
+A post showing how to perform Image Classification and Image Segmentation with a recently released TF-Slim library and pretrained models.

 ___